 Seat Disk Flappers feature a small round disk at the bottom of the tank that covers the overflow pipe.
 The seat disk prevents water from going through the overflow pipe.
 However, when flushed, the flapper opens and allows water to flow through.

 Seat disk flappers do have some limitations.
 For instance, they can be quite big and thus take up a lot of space in the tank.
 Also, they are a little bit more difficult to replace.

-The rubber toilet flapper is the most commonly used toilet flapper type.
+Rubber flappers are the most commonly used type of toilet flapper.
 It works similarly to the tank ball flapper and when you flush the toilet, there is a chain that lifts the flapper, allowing water to flow through the flush valve.

 Some of these flappers are made completely of rubber or silicone and are quite flexible, however, some are made of hard plastic but have a rubber or silicone seal on the bottom.

 As mentioned earlier, the rubber flapper types are most common because they are reliable and easily available on the market.